 The District faces many water and wastewater challenges and opportunities in the coming years with the renewal, replacement, and funding of aging infrastructure.
 Our wastewater treatment plant is at 77-79% of influent flow capacity, and state regulations require plants to begin the design and planning stages for expansion once a facility reaches 80% of capacity.
 This means our wastewater treatment plant must be increased within the next decade from 2.17 MGD to 5 MGD, a project expected to exceed \$20 million in costs.
 As an interim measure, the District is seeking a rerating of 2.5 MGD for the wastewater treatment plant.
 Hopefully, this re-rate will allow the District to extend the schedule for the wastewater treatment plant upgrade.
 The District's licensed water and wastewater professionals are well-positioned to adapt to changing regulations and technological advances while expanding services to a growing community.
 The Board of Directors and the District's staff look forward to meeting these challenges.
-Additionally, the state of Colorado is implementing and enacting more and more regulations related to wastewater treatment.
-This increased regulation is requiring more fine-tune treatment of wastewater and resulting in increased costs.
+Additionally, the state of Colorado is implementing and enacting more and more regulations related to wastewater treatment and increased drinking water regulations.
+These increased regulations require more fine-tune treatment of water and wastewater resulting in increased costs.

-2024 RATES
+2025 RATES